 Overall, this festival was much mellower than we expected.
 There were never huge crowds and town never felt bursting at the seams.

-To finish planning your trip to see the Virgin of Candelaria festival, check out our post about where to sleep and eat in Copacabana.
+Finish your trip planning with our post about where to sleep and eat in Copacabana.

 Here’s more about travel in Bolivia